See all > General health

 If you’re experiencing confusion or taking care of a family member with UTI-induced confusion, closely monitor yourself or your loved one to ensure adequate nutrition, hydration, and sleep and to prevent immobility and falls.
 While antibiotics treat the infection — which is the underlying cause of confusion — supporting other health needs can improve the effectiveness of UTI treatment.
 These measures may help to minimize other risk factors for confusion and include:

 As outlined in this blog, diagnosis and treatment of UTI-induced confusion can be complicated.
-The severity of confusion caused by a UTI can range from mild to critical.
+Understanding why does a UTI cause confusion can inform more precise treatment strategies, especially when symptoms range from mild to critical.
 Appropriate diagnosis will help guide the most effective treatment.
 Treatment responses can vary significantly between people depending on the infecting bacteria, the involvement of the infection within the urinary system, and other comorbidities you may have.

 Depending on the person, recovery timelines can range from days to months or longer.
 Although the physiology of UTI-induced confusion has not yet been completely explained, supportive care measures to minimize other risk factors for confusion can help with recovery.
 All individuals with UTI-induced confusion require close monitoring until symptoms resolve.